The application process and reporting requirements are different for each fund.

 Future funding can be withheld if reporting requirements are not met.

-The following is a description of how an application is deemed a Metropolitan or a Local Board application.
+The following is a description of how an application is deemed a citywide or a local board application.

-Projects that meet the following threshold are deemed to be metropolitan/citywide projects and can only be assessed at the metropolitan level:
+Projects that meet the following threshold are deemed to be citywide projects and can only be assessed at the citywide level:

 The following threshold applies for projects that can be considered under local community board funding: